Skip to content

 The Beckham Law operates on the national tranche of the IRPF: it sets a flat rate of 24% on Spanish-source income up to €600,000 and excludes foreign-source income from Spanish taxation.
 The Mbappé Law, operating on the regional tranche, is normatively independent of the Beckham regime and can be applied simultaneously.

 The technical key is that Article 93 IRPF Act generates a special quota calculated differently from the standard IRPF quota of an ordinary resident.
-The precise compatibility between the Beckham special quota and the Madrid regional deduction under Decreto 1/2024 is a technical point requiring verification in the implementing regulations and, where applicable, in the binding ruling from the Directorate General of Taxes (DGT) [VERIFY: existence of DGT binding rulings on this compatibility].
+The precise compatibility between the Beckham special quota and the Madrid investment deduction under Ley 4/2024 (art.
+17 bis DL 1/2010) requires verification in the implementing regulations and, where applicable, in the binding ruling from the Directorate General of Taxes (DGT).
+Check the PETETE database for DGT rulings on this point or consult with our team before planning on this basis.

 Who Can Benefit from the Mbappé Law in 2026